Language and Page Formatting Options

-All changes on an Active Directory peers are always synced back to the Directory Server.
-This means that when an Active Directory group or user account is deleted on the Active Directory domain, the deletion is automatically synced back to the Directory Server sync peer server.
+All changes on an Active Directory peers are always synchronized back to the Directory Server.
+This means that when an Active Directory group or user account is deleted on the Active Directory domain, the deletion is automatically synchronized back to the Directory Server sync peer server.

 On Directory Server, on the other hand, when a Directory Server account is deleted, the corresponding entry on Active Directory is only deleted if the Directory Server entry has the